-My elder relatives will present the awards.
+In honor of him, my relatives have set up awards for students in the Foreign Languages Department at West Point.
+Every year, the elder relatives present the awards at graduation.
 The first is an award given to a cadet selected by the faculty for demonstrating excellence in the field of East Asian Studies.
 The second is a China traveling fellowship awarded to a graduating cadet based on a research paper competition judged by the faculty covering some aspect of China or Chinese foreign relations.

 I know my dad’s side of the family, the Wen’s, has a long record of serving in the military.
 We actually have a written family history passed down through the generations that details family members from the last couple thousands of years.
 From these findings, it is no surprise that great-grandfather went into a military career.